tytydraco/yessleep/out/This_kid_in_my_class_says_he_wants_to_go_to_Saturn.md

 I scanned the darkened room, loud trailers airing behind me, where I noticed a lone empty seat in the far front corner of the theater, right underneath the screen.
 Sure, I was going to have to crane my head every direction just to make out what was going on in the movie, but at least I can say I saw the movie with my friends… sort of.

-I made my way to the front of the theater, trying to avoid any more eye contact with Oliver, Lindy.
-Or Kate.
+I made my way to the front of the theater, trying to avoid any more eye contact with Oliver, Lindy... or Kate.
 God, how embarrassing.
 I was practically staring at the ceiling here, but at least I found an empty seat.
 Here’s hoping someone else doesn’t come and tell me I took up their spot, too.

 …

 The woman next to me was fiddling with something.
 It was this crunching, splintering noise on the wooden armrest between us that I’ve noticed since the beginning of the movie.
 I tried to ignore it, but after an hour, it was really getting to me.

 I looked over to ask her to be a little quieter.
 My words didn’t seem to connect, though.
 I looked over and saw her heaving and gasping, as if she was struggling to breathe.
 I glanced downwards at her hands and saw she was aggressively fidgeting with the armrest, circling her index finger onto the wood.
 It wasn’t a slow circling.
 Her finger was aggressively digging into the wood, splintering and cracking the armrest, sending small wooden bits around.
 The upper digit of her finger was missing, where a bloody bone took its place, turning into a point from the violent repetitive tracing.

 I shot up from my spot and yelled for someone to call 911.
 I looked at the woman gasping in her spot.
 She moved her gaze from the screen and stared right at me, and for what seemed like a moment, her irises appeared to look like empty, golden rings.